-Leica unveiled the Geovid 3200.COM laser rangefinder binocular, cementing their position at the top of the category industry-wide.
-This new model builds on Leica’s 25-year history of groundbreaking laser rangefinder technology for hunters.
-The 3200.COM is the first high-performance optic with Bluetooth connectivity to Apple or Android phones via their free app, allowing a completely customized readout for your rifle/ammunition combination.
+Leica once again cements their position at the top of the optics category industry-wide.
+The Leica Geovid 3200.COM builds on their 25-year history of groundbreaking laser rangefinder technology for hunters.
+The Leica Geovid 3200.COM is the first high-performance optic with Bluetooth connectivity to Apple or Android phones via their free app, allowing a completely customized readout for your rifle/ammunition combination.

 Hunters spend more than 99% of their time using a rangefinder binocular as a binocular and less than 1% as a rangefinder, so first and foremost, it must be optically superb.
 The patented Perger-Porro prism, in combination with HD optics, minimizes stray light distortion and maximizes contrast in the field.
-The 3200.COM delivers 91% total light transmission with superb resolution and color.
-There are three magnification/objective lens models currently available: 8×42, 10×42, and 8×56.
-The magnesium die-cast housing keeps the weight down (34.5 ounces for the 10×42), while the rubber armoring protects the binocular from daily bumps and bruises.
+The Leica Geovid 3200.COM delivers 91% total light transmission with superb resolution and color.
+There are three magnification/objective lens models currently available: 8x42, 10x42, and 8x56.
+The magnesium die-cast housing keeps the weight down (34.5 ounces for the 10x42), while the rubber armoring protects the binocular from daily bumps and bruises.

 As the name implies, the 3200.COM will range targets out to 3200 yards.
 The illuminated LED display is easy to read, even in the intense light of an Arizona summer day.
 In scan mode, it provides a new distance every 0.3 seconds.
 For distance-obsessed bowhunters, it will measure to one-tenth of a yard at 200 yards.